SIRAHFF/documentation/docs/source/SIRAHTools/Tutorial-tcl.rst

 Backmapping analysis
 _____________________

 The utility ``sirah_backmap`` initially retrieves pseudo-atomistic information from the CG model.
 The atomistic positions are built on a by-residue basis following the geometrical reconstruction (internal coordinates) proposed by `Parsons et al. <https://onlinelibrary.wiley.com/doi/10.1002/jcc.20237>`_.
 Bond distances and angles are derived from rough organic chemistry considerations stored in backmapping libraries.
-Next, the structure acquired in the initial stage is subjected to protonation and subsequent minimization with the atomistic force field ff14SB within the tleap module of AmberTools.
+Next, the structures from the initial stage are protonated and minimized with the atomistic force field ff14SB within the tleap module of AmberTools.

 .. important::